the-events-calendar/the-events-calendar/readme.txt

 * There was previously no modal window when trashing individual instances of a recurring event; that is no more.
 * Cleaned up event query filters to prevent conflicts.
 * Event-specific settings no longer revert to default upon updating the plugin.
 * Rewrite rules are no longer one step behind (meaning you won't need to flush permalinks as often).
 * Warnings/notices no longer litter the page in instances where no upcoming events are scheduled.
 * Default permalinks are no longer malformed.
-* Removed a PressTrends-generated notice that appeared upon activation.
 * Removed remaining sp_ functions.
 * Fixed an issue where default permalinks caused multiple errors when viewing a recurring event and venue page (PRO only).

 = 2.0.9 =

 **Small features, UX and Content Tweaks:**

 * Clarified messaging regarding how a widget template override is done, on the Appearance --> Widgets screen.
 * Allowed for HTML in Additional Fields - a, b, i, em & strong are all accepted.
 (PRO only).
 * Added a filter for the $content object in the iCal feed (PRO only).
 * Included the forum on the list of helpful resources, under Events --> Settings --> Help.
 * Added asterisks (indicating "required") to the start/end date fields in the event editor.
 * Added end date to header in list view for multi-day events.
 * Users now have an ability to select "None" on dropdowns created using Additional Fields.
 (PRO only).
 * Relabeled "Event Custom Fields" to "Additional Event Fields" on the event creation page.
 (PRO only).
 * Changed the .next and .previous classes for the single.php event navigation to 'tribe-next' and 'tribe-previous'.
 This change was also made in the stylesheet declarations for these classes in events.css.
 * Added end date for multi-day, all day events in the list widget.
 * The events admin menu bar is now a constant, and can be set to true/false by adding TRIBE_DISABLE_TOOLBAR_ITEMS to your wp-config file.
 * All calls to HTTP are now HTTPS supported.
 * WordPress' default Custom Fields are now disabled on the event creation page by default for PRO users, unless that site already had custom fields in use at the time 2.0.9 is activated.
 Custom fields can be re-enabled as you see fit under Events --> Settings --> Additional Fields.
 (PRO only).
 * The Google Maps checkbox on Events --> Settings --> General is now enabled by default.
 * Updated the modal window that shows upon updating a recurring event, to clarify messaging.
 (PRO only).
 * The TRIBE_DISABLE_SHOP constant has been removed; use TRIBE_HIDE_UPSELL instead.
 * Various content clarification tweaks throughout the tabs on Events -> Settings.
 * Incorporated new Catalan translation files (PRO only), courtesy of Fran Rosa.